The Ultimate Fighter: Team Joanna vs. Team Cláudia Finale: Predictions & Analysis

 A few statistical edges stand out.
 Smith throws significantly more leather — a 1.9 sig. strike per minute gap.
 Ferreira is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Ferreira has tighter striking defense, making opponents miss more often.

-**The Pick: Cezar Ferreira over Anthony Smith.** This is essentially a pick'em.
-The model nudges toward Ferreira at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Ferreira at 44% implied while our model sees 53% — a 10-point disagreement that could signal value.
+The Pick: Cezar Ferreira over Anthony Smith.
+The model gives Ferreira a slight nod at 59% — this could easily go either way.
+Notably, the betting market has Ferreira at 44% implied while our model sees 59% — a 15-point disagreement that could signal value.

 Kevin Lee vs Jake Matthews